gangjeuk/X-raid/README.md

 # Usage
 **X-raid** offers three modes for different purposes

-1. Dead: Reconstruct RAID images
+1. Dead: Scan, Reconstruct or Recovery virtual disk
 2. Live: Check live systems for RAID usage
 3. Helper: Assist with Intel RAID reconstruction

 ## Dead system (Image Reconstruct)
-This mode allows you to reconstruct separate RAID configured storages into a single volume.
+This mode allows you to reconstruct or recover separate RAID-configured storage devices into a single volume, or simply scan to check if image files are part of an Intel/AMD RAID system.

 Use the --mode dead option.